AdaCore/ada-spark-rfcs/considered/rfc-oop-fields.rst

 Components declarations
 -----------------------

-A record and tagged record type can now have 3 declarative regions where fields can be declared:
+A record and tagged record type can now have 2 declarative regions where fields can be declared:

 - the package public view
 - the package private view
-- the record private view

 A public view that allows for additional fields to be declared is denoted by `with private` after its declaration.
 The private view of a record type can